 Step 3: Apply

-To begin the application process, simply download, complete and submit the Certificate of Occupancy Application and the Water Usage Survey.
+To begin the application process online, you must use Chrome or Firefox as your internet browser.
+Simply complete and submit the Certificate of Occupancy Application and the Water Usage Survey.
 Once your application has been reviewed, City staff will contact you to schedule an inspection (provided no permitting work is expected).
 Building and Fire District staff will inspect your space or building to ensure it meets code.
 Re-inspections may be needed until you are approved for occupancy and can begin moving in.
 Please complete Step 6 before opening.

 Step 4: Permitting